 Activated carbon treatment could work well for reducing PFAS in water.
 It is commonly used to adsorb natural organic compounds, taste and odor compounds, and synthetic organic chemicals in drinking water treatment systems.

-If you check the water filter materials, you can easily find it in refrigerator filters, faucet-mounted filters, pitcher filters, and other filtration systems.
+If you check the water filter materials, you can easily find activated carbon in refrigerator filters, faucet-mounted filters, pitcher filters, and other filtration systems.
 According to the studies by Duke University and N.C.
-State University, activated carbon filters could remove 73 percent of PFAS contaminants on average.
+State University, the activated carbon filters could remove 73 percent of PFAS contaminants on average.

 Researchers from Duke University and N.C.
-State University tested 76 home water filtration systems for their efficiency on reducing PFAS.
-The study found that the reverse osmosis works the best compared to other often used filter systems on the market, like refrigerator filter, pitcher style filter, whole-house filter, etc.
+State University tested 76 home water filtration systems for their efficiency in reducing PFAS.
+The study found that reverse osmosis works the best compared to other often used filter systems on the market, like refrigerator filters, pitcher style filters, whole-house filters, etc.